discsoftron/W1TTL-Rig-Control/README.md

 `export_log.py`: This will export the QSO log in Cabrillo format with the information needed for submitting directly to SCR.
 The exported file will be saved as `log.txt`.
 To run this program, enter:

     python3 export_log.py

+`relay_test.py`: A test program to cycle the relays on and off for troubleshooting purposes.
+Edit the program to change the GPIO pin numbers for the relays.

 ## Configuration